Tyrn/wei/the-insider-en.typ

 ethical banks of the Galaxy.
-The financial establishment used any pretext to set "these bandits" back;  the managers of the companies, passing away under LSV-staged  hostile  takeovers, complained about  wiretapping  and employees being bribed; two  of  Travis clients' inner circle members were in prison - for insider trading and stock parking.
+The financial establishment used any pretext to set "these bandits" back;  the managers of the companies, passing away under LSV-staged  hostile  takeovers, complained about  wiretapping  and employees being bribed; two  of  Travis clients' inner circle members were in prison---for insider trading and stock parking.

-     Actually,  Terence Bemish,  young  and promising  upstart  supported by Trevis, got the hint that his presence at  the civilized capital markets was not  appreciated  -  that's  why  he  went  to  Weia.
+     Actually,  Terence Bemish,  young  and promising  upstart  supported by Trevis, got the hint that his presence at  the civilized capital markets was not  appreciated---that's  why  he  went  to  Weia.
 In  this  country  of de-nationalizing economy, there were many companies with poor management and no stock exchange rules.

-     And now, the  Federation  newspapers had a  great opportunity to  grind Terence Bemish, Ronald Trevis,  and Welsey himself flat - all this caused by the  Welsey's bumble.
+     And now, the  Federation  newspapers had a  great opportunity to  grind Terence Bemish, Ronald Trevis,  and Welsey himself flat---all this caused by the  Welsey's bumble.
 His future  appeared to  the young  banker darker than night.
 Trevis had thrown people out for smaller blunders and a banker, fired by Trevis, could expect a cashier's job in a supermarket at best.